-We acknowledge and deeply appreciate the knowledge, experiences and perspectives that were shared by representatives from our local indigenous communities in the process of developing this plan.
+We acknowledge and deeply appreciate the knowledge, experiences and perspectives that were shared by representatives from Hiawatha First Nation, Curve Lake First Nation Health and Family Services, Nogojiwanong Friendship Centre, and Niijkiwendidaa Anishnaabekwewag Services Circle in the process of developing this plan.

+We know that building safe, healthy, and strong communities depends on strong relationships between municipalities and Indigenous communities.
 We recognize that we all have a role to play in honouring the teachings of Indigenous Peoples.